devburakfiliz/RentACarProject-Backend/README.md

 <h5 align="left">✔️Added CRUD Operations with Entity Framework</h5>
 <h5 align="left">✔️Added Car Detail İnformations(CarDetailDTO)</h5>
 <h5 align="left">✔️All objects has CRUD Operaitons also In Memory also Entity Framework</h5>
+<h5 align="left">✔️The project was developed in C#, in accordance with the multi-layered architecture and SOLID principles</h5>